 “One pair of socks is tragic.
 Five pairs of socks feels dutiful.
 Ten starts to be a little interesting…But 100 is ludicrous.
 And that’s what makes it a great gift.
 You have to cross that line.”

-Which reminded me of something I’ve been eyeing but would never buy for myself: this enormous container of Maldon Salt.
+This reminded me of something I’ve been eyeing but would never buy for myself: this enormous container of Maldon Salt.
 Definitely a winning gift idea for several of the foodies in my family!

-Something not mentioned is a “signature gift” which is a strategy I employed for years.
+Something not mentioned is a “signature gift,” which is a strategy I have employed for years.
 I gave everyone on my list something I’d loved that particular year (like my favorite cookbook or novel or PJs or scented candle or bottle of wine).
 This approach was inspired by Jim’s grandmother, Granny Lou.
-An elegant Southern lady, her signature gift to engaged couples was a set of good quality bath towels, embroidered with the bride-to-be’s married monogram.
+An elegant Southern lady, her signature gift to engaged couples was a set of good quality bath towels embroidered with the bride-to-be’s married monogram.
 17 years later, we’re still using those towels, and they’re a lovely reminder of Granny Lou’s thoughtfulness.

-While pondering all of this, I received an e-mail from Jack, one of my closest Aussie friends, who just happens to be an exceptional gift-giver: even though we haven’t lived in the same country since the late 90s, she manages to send beautifully wrapped (sometimes homemade!) presents for my entire family each year.
+While pondering all of this, I received an e-mail from Jack, one of my closest Aussie friends, who happens to be an exceptional gift-giver: even though we haven’t lived in the same country since the late 90s, she manages to send beautifully wrapped (sometimes homemade!) presents for my entire family each year.

 She wrote: “So sorry I haven’t sent presents this year as I am all over the place.
 I really enjoy choosing and sending something so back on track next year I hope.”

 What a thrill her message gave me!
 Jack gave herself the precious gift of one less thing on her to-do list!
-I know how challenging and stressful this year has been for her and I don’t need something mailed all the way from Australia to prove that we’re good friends.
+I know how challenging and stressful this year has been for her, and I don’t need something mailed all the way from Australia to prove that we’re good friends.
 And, knowing her as well as I do, I’m sure she’s been feeling guilty, so I’m proud of her for simply stating the obvious: gift-giving is not a priority this year, even though she enjoys doing it.